HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Adam is well known for his work on predictive knowledge for reinforcement learning.

 Martha's algorithm contributions to reinforcement learning are too many to list here.
-She has developed several new off-policy learning algorithms, new approaches to policy gradient, and dozens of impressive contributions to representation learning
+She has developed several new off-policy learning algorithms, new approaches to policy gradient, and dozens of impressive contributions to representation learning.

 RL is a generic approach to automated decision making.
 It will likely really take off in industrial control systems.